 Case Study #1

-A client came to Cayenne for a business plan on an AI concept to support the creation of a “smart city” with over 100 large buildings (e.g., a mix of CRE, MF, M-U, Industrial, Office, Entertainment/Recreation [theaters/amphitheaters] and more).
+A client came to Cayenne for a business plan for an AI concept to support the creation of a “smart city” with over 100 large buildings (e.g., a mix of CRE, MF, M-U, Industrial, Office, Entertainment/Recreation [theaters/amphitheaters] and more).

 In this case, nothing had been built, but the AI software was already capable of presenting interior and exterior views of each room in the 100+ structures, with deeply accurate GPS capability based on the simplest of graphic concepts.
-In other words, if a potential buyer is considering a condo on the 23rd floor in 70-story Building 35, 2 years from now, then on January 17th, 2025, at sunrise, here’s the view to the East from that condo’s dining room, and on July 19th, 2027, at sunset, here’s the view to the West from that exact condo’s bedroom.
+In other words, if a potential buyer is considering a condo on the 23rd floor in 70-story Building 35, 2 years from now, then on January 17th, 2025, at sunrise, here’s the view to the East from that condo’s dining room, and on July 19th, 2027, at sunset, here’s the view to the West from that same condo’s bedroom.

 Again, the building hasn’t even been built yet, but the AI is capable of designing the finest details of each of the rooms in the 100+ buildings from written notes on a notepad.